RKNJL/vroomi-security-audit/README.md

 ![Python 3.10](https://img.shields.io/badge/python-3.10-blue)

+This happens because GitHub Markdown is very strict about indentation.
+If the indentation inside a code block is inconsistent, or if there are empty lines breaking the block, it renders as plain text or "comment code."

+Here is the fixed, copy-paste ready version of the entire README.
+I have ensured the code blocks are perfectly formatted.

+Instructions:

+Go to your README.md on GitHub.
+Delete everything currently in the editor.
+Copy the entire block below (from # 🛡️ to the end).
+Paste it into the editor.
+Commit changes.
 # 🛡️ Vroomi AI Security Audit

 > **A quantitative risk assessment of an AI assistant using Catastrophe Modeling and Contextual Mixture Distributions.**